Table of Contents

 – Alfine Di2: 39.8mm

 – Nexus 7: 43.05mm

-As mentioned above, if you are using the Centertrack kit and horizontal dropouts, you must have a minimum of 10mm left in the dropout before the Belt is tensioned.
-This space is required to get the belt onto the chainring.
-Eg. If your chainstay is adjustable between 420-440mm, you must have your belt taut between 430-440mm.
+As mentioned above, if you are using belt drive and horizontal dropouts, you must have a minimum of 10mm left in the dropout before the belt is tensioned.

 Belt Drive and Tandems

 Belt drive is great for timing belts on tandem bikes.
 This saves you about 250 grams over the equivalent chain and chainrings.
 In order for belt drive to work on your tandem, your frames boom tube must be 724mm between bottom brackets.
 You’ll also need to be using 130BCD cranks.
 It is possible to run belts on both the drive and non-drive side of your tandem but the latter is recommended.

 Belt drivetrains are almost maintenance-free.
 Cleaning is often as simple as rinsing the belt/cogs using a water bottle and an old toothbrush.
 No degreaser.
 No chain cleaner.
 No dirty hands.